MarkCWilson/electoral-systems/README.md

 # electoral-systems
-C++ code for simulation and analysis of electoral systems
+C++ code for simulation and R scripts for analysis of electoral systems.